-Since starting this blog, and since I began discussing sustainable travel (or mindful travel, or responsible travel or soulful travel), it has been fascinating to see the different reactions it generates.
-Sometimes, there’s an instant click.
-A second of recognition, an ah-ha moment —or whatever we want to call it— of just understanding, followed by ‘that’s great’.
+Over the last few years, it has been fascinating to see the different reactions that the term Sustainable Travel generates.
+Sometimes, there’s an instant click in peoples’ reactions.
+Theres’s a second of recognition, an ah-ha moment —or whatever we want to call it— of just understanding, followed by ‘that’s great’.
 Often, though, there’s a lingering look of something else: confusion, and a few seconds or minutes in, well get to the point: so what do you mean by sustainable travel?
 What is it?

 Someone once responded “as opposed to what, unsustainable travel“??

 Well basically, yes.